Colleen Moore: Early life

 By 1905, the family had moved to Hillsdale, Michigan, where they remained for over two years.
 They had relocated to Atlanta, Georgia, by 1908.
 They are listed at three different addresses during their stay in Atlanta (from the Atlanta-Fulton Public Library city directories): 301 Capitol Avenue in 1908, 41 Linden Avenue in 1909, and 240 N. Jackson Street in 1910.
 They then lived briefly—probably for less than a year—in Warren, Pennsylvania, and by 1911, they had settled in Tampa, Florida.

-At the age of 15 she took her first step into Hollywood.
+At the age of 15, she took her first step into Hollywood.
 Her uncle arranged a screen test with director D. W. Griffith.
-She wanted to be a second Lillian Gish but instead, she found herself playing heroines in Westerns with stars such as Tom Mix.
+She wanted to be a second Lillian Gish, but instead, she found herself playing heroines in Westerns with stars such as Tom Mix.

 Two of Moore's great passions were dolls and movies; each would play a great role in her later life.
-She and her brother began their own stock company, reputedly performing on a stage created from a piano packing crate.
+She and her brother began their own stock company, reportedly performing on a stage created from a piano packing crate.
 Her aunts, who doted on her, indulged her other great passion and often bought her miniature furniture on their many trips, with which she furnished the first of a succession of dollhouses.
 Moore's family summered in Chicago, where she enjoyed baseball and the company of her Aunt Lib (Elizabeth, who changed her name to "Liberty", Lib for short) and Lib's husband, Walter Howey.
 Howey was the managing editor of the Chicago Examiner and an important newspaper editor in the publishing empire of William Randolph Hearst, and he was the inspiration for Walter Burns, the fictional Chicago newspaper editor in the play and the film The Front Page.